-All holders of physical certificates representing Parent Shares (Heimverwahrer) that are duly registered in the Parent Share Register who have previously provided a valid mailing address to Parent will be sent a notice with instructions on how to receive Company Shares in the Distribution.
+All holders of physical certificates representing Parent Shares (Heimverwahrer) that are duly registered in the Parent Share Register who previously provided a valid mailing address to Parent were sent a notice on or about April 24, 2025 with instructions on how to receive Company Shares in the Distribution.
 Holders of physical certificates representing Parent Shares that are not duly registered in the Parent Share Register will not be sent a notice.
-If you do not receive such notice from Parent by , please contact Devigus Engineering AG by telephone at +41 (0) 41 798 48 48 or by email at holcim@devigus.com.
+If you have not received such notice from Parent, please contact Devigus Engineering AG by telephone at +41 (0) 41 798 48 48 or by email at holcim@devigus.com.

-If you deposit your physical certificates representing Parent Shares with a Swiss custodian bank or, alternatively, provide separate custody account details for the deposit of the Company Shares you are entitled to receive in the Distribution with a Swiss custodian bank, in each case at least ten business days prior to the Ex-Dividend Date, we expect that your bank or broker will credit your custody account with the number of Company Shares you are entitled to receive in the Distribution on or after the Ex-Dividend Date.
+If you deposit your physical certificates representing Parent Shares with a Swiss custodian bank at least ten business days prior to the Cum-Dividend Date and such physical certificates representing Parent Shares are converted into book-entry form prior to the close of business on the Cum-Dividend Date (or, alternatively, you provide to Parent details of a separate custody account with a Swiss custodian bank for the booking of Company Shares at least ten business days prior to the Cum-Dividend Date), we expect that your bank or broker will credit your custody account with the number of Company Shares you are entitled to receive in the Distribution on or after the Ex-Dividend Date.

-If you hold physical certificates representing Parent Shares and do not either deposit your physical certificates representing Parent Shares with a Swiss custodian bank or provide full and correct separate custody account details for the deposit of the Company Shares you are entitled to receive in the Distribution with a Swiss custodian bank at least ten business days prior to the Ex-Dividend Date, you will not receive any Company Shares in the Distribution.
+If you hold physical certificates representing Parent Shares and do not either deposit your physical certificates representing Parent Shares with a Swiss custodian bank or provide to Parent full and correct details of a separate custody account for the booking of Company Shares at least ten business days prior to the Cum-Dividend Date, you will not receive any Company Shares in the Distribution.
 In lieu of receiving Company Shares, UBS AG, as the Swiss settlement agent, will sell the Company Shares you are entitled to receive in the Distribution on or after the Ex-Dividend Date, convert the net proceeds of such sale to Swiss francs and remit such net proceeds to Parent.
-If you have previously provided valid payment details to Parent, Parent will pay the net proceeds of such sale to you on or around
+If you have previously provided valid payment details to Parent, Parent will pay the net proceeds of such sale to you approximately ten business days following the Ex-Dividend Date.
 If you have not previously provided payment details to Parent, Parent will hold the proceeds of such sale for your benefit, and you may apply to Parent to obtain such proceeds at any time following the Ex-Dividend Date.
-The right to receive these proceeds expires five years after the Ex-Dividend Date in accordance with Parent's articles of incorporation.
+The right to receive these proceeds expires five years after the Ex-Dividend Date in accordance with statutory Swiss law and Parent's articles of incorporation.